HISPlayer/UnityAndroid-SDK/setup-guide.md

 ## 2.3 Configure HISPlayer properties

 ### <ins>License Key</ins>
 Input the license key that is associated with the SDK.
 If the license key is not valid, the player won't work and will throw an error message.
-License key is not required for Unity Editor
+License key is not required for Unity Editor usage.

 <p align="center">
 <img width="400" src="https://github.com/HISPlayer/UnityWebGL-SDK/assets/47497948/7e7ca754-8d92-4c1b-b4aa-8218b6108bbc">